ctf0/Lingo/README.md

 ## Notes

-- we use [Laravel Langman](https://github.com/themsaid/laravel-langman) for scanning for missing translation keys, but if you have better alternative plz open a ticket.
+- we use [Laravel Langman](https://github.com/themsaid/laravel-langman) for scanning for missing translation keys, if you have better alternative you can open a ticket.

-- we only support up to 3 level deep on nesting, anymore than that wont work.